Robo-Meister/ai-context-framework/docs/dev/logging.md

 field names you care about, e.g. `%(message)s pending=%(pending_actions)s`, or
 use a JSON formatter to retain the structured attributes automatically.

+### Goal Feedback Loop Diagnostics

+`GoalFeedbackWorker` escalates retries into exponential backoff while tagging every failure with `attempt` and `backoff_seconds`.
+A follow-up debug log then emits `backoff_remaining` while the worker sleeps.
+Configure your logging pipeline to alert when those fields remain high for several cycles—this usually means the underlying provider keeps raising and the loop is stuck.

+`GoalStateTracker` and the storage backends also log when they fall back to in-memory persistence.
+Treat that warning as an operational smell in environments where resilience matters and override the backend with SQLite or Redis in production deployments.

+### Provider Error Visibility

+Each context provider now emits structured errors if a subscriber callback crashes or if ingestion fails.
+The records include the `subscriber_id`, `context_id`, and backend-specific identifiers (for example, the SQLite database path).
+Attach handlers with filters that forward these errors to the same observability system as the rest of your application so that failed downstream consumers are visible without reproducing the issue locally.

 ## Token Usage Telemetry

 Inference engines wrapped by `TokenUsageTracker` now emit structured telemetry